sedeen-piip-plugins/RoiCropper/README.md

   <img src="https://github.com/sedeen-piip-plugins/RoiCropper/blob/master/Images/ROICroper_2.png"/>
 </p>

+ <caption align="center">Annotated WSI with 6 selected ROI by the pathologist.
+Zoomed in ROI 1 in the annotated WSI.</caption>
 ###### Annotated WSI with 6 selected ROI by the pathologist.
 Zoomed in ROI 1 in the annotated WSI.

 ## User Manual